hpcleuven/VscDocumentation/source/access/text_mode_access_using_putty.rst

       You will be then prompted to copy/paste the firewall link into your browser and complete the :ref:`Multi Factor Authentication (MFA) <mfa_leuven>` procedure.
-      With Putty, users only need to highlight the link with their mouse in order to copy it to the clipboard.
+      With PuTTY, users only need to highlight the link with their mouse in order to copy it to the clipboard.

       .. figure:: text_mode_access_using_putty/putty_mfa.PNG